ossf/scorecard/docs/checks.md

 **Remediation steps**
-- First determine if your project is producing a library or application.
-If it is a library, you generally don't want to pin dependencies of library users, and should not follow any remediation steps.
 - If your project is producing an application, declare all your dependencies with specific versions in your package format file (e.g. `package.json` for npm, `requirements.txt` for python).
 For C/C++, check in the code from a trusted source and add a `README` on the specific version used (and the archive SHA hashes).
-- If the package manager supports lock files (e.g. `package-lock.json` for npm), make sure to check these in the source code as well.
+- If your project is producing an application and the package manager supports lock files (e.g. `package-lock.json` for npm), make sure to check these in the source code as well.
 These files maintain signatures for the entire dependency tree and saves from future exploitation in case the package is compromised.
-- For Dockerfiles, pin dependencies by hash.
+- For Dockerfiles used in building and releasing your project, pin dependencies by hash.
 See [Dockerfile](https://github.com/ossf/scorecard/blob/main/cron/internal/worker/Dockerfile) for example.
 If you are using a manifest list to support builds across multiple architectures, you can pin to the manifest list hash instead of a single image hash.
 You can use a tool like [crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md) to obtain the hash of the manifest list like in this [example](https://github.com/ossf/scorecard/issues/1773#issuecomment-1076699039).
-- For GitHub workflows, pin dependencies by hash.
+- For GitHub workflows used in building and releasing your project, pin dependencies by hash.
 See [main.yaml](https://github.com/ossf/scorecard/blob/f55b86d6627cc3717e3a0395e03305e81b9a09be/.github/workflows/main.yml#L27) for example.
 To determine the permissions needed for your workflows, you may use [StepSecurity's online tool](https://app.stepsecurity.io/) by ticking the "Pin actions to a full length commit SHA".
 You may also tick the "Restrict permissions for GITHUB_TOKEN" to fix issues found by the Token-Permissions check.
 - To help update your dependencies after pinning them, use tools such as Github's [dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) or [renovate bot](https://github.com/renovatebot/renovate).